-Fang Ji Huang Qi Tang is a 6-ingredient Chinese Medicine formula with Stephania Roots (Fang Ji) and Milkvetch Roots (Huang Qi) as principal ingredients.
+Fang Ji Huang Qi Tang is a 6-ingredient Chinese Medicine formula.
 Invented in 220 AD, it belongs to the category of formulas that promote urination and leach out Dampness.

 Besides Wind-Damp, Fang Ji Huang Qi Tang is also used to treat Oedema.